jhpyle/docassemble/_docs/objects.md

   have the `DAFile` object itself, or have a URL to the file obtained from [`.url_for()`](#DAFile.url_for).
-You will need to set the `private` attribute to `False` if you want other sessions or other people to be able to access the file.
+You will need to set the `private` attribute to `False` if you want other sessions or other users to be able to access the file.
 For example, you might store a [`DAFile`] object in [storage] and retrieve it within other interviews at a later time.
 The contents of the file will not be accessible unless you set `private` to `False`.